OwlBawl/Ajax-Systems-homekit-full-support-esphome-ESP8266/README.md

 4. Use my Nodered_Ajax_alarm.flow as draft (it saves Alarm State on reboot and elimenates Alarm SecuritySystem loop)

 My soldering images are in folder /soldering
+Using that schematics allows not to use the cell battery later and power up the SpaceControl vith 3,3V from the board powered by usb adapter.
 Soldering instructions used from **iesus** project.
 He used the v8 plate, i had the older one v6 - it is the same in schematics.
 Link to project with photos: